 Tai Chi (or Tai Chi Chuan) is generally classified as a form of traditional Chinese martial arts of the Neijia (soft or internal) branch.
-It is considered a soft style martial art - an art applied with internal power - to distinguish its theory and application from that of the hard-martial art styles.
+It is considered a soft-style martial art - an art applied with internal power - to distinguish its theory and application from that of the hard martial art styles.

-Since the first widespread promotion of Tai Chi's health benefits by Yang Shaohou, Yang Chengfu, Wu Chien-ch'uan and Sun Lutang in the early twentieth century, it has developed a worldwide following among people with little or no interest in martial training for its benefit to health maintenance.
+Since the first widespread promotion of Tai Chi's health benefits in the early twentieth century, it has developed a worldwide following among people with little or no interest in martial training for its benefit to health and health maintenance.
 Medical studies of Tai Chi support its effectiveness as an alternative exercise and a form of martial arts therapy.

 In imperial China, the emperor was regarded as the Son of Heaven, the intermediary between Earth and Heaven.
-To be seen to be showing respect to the source of his authority in the form of sacrifices to heaven, was extremely important.
+To be seen to be showing respect to the source of his authority, in the form of sacrifices to heaven, was extremely important.
 The Temple of Heaven was built for these ceremonies.